 The city of Grover Beach will host its annual Carved Pumpkin Contest & Halloween Activities event on Friday, Oct.
-27 from 5 to 8 p.m. at Ramona Garden Park, 993 Ramona Ave. in Grover Beach.
+26 from 5 to 8 p.m. at Ramona Garden Park, 993 Ramona Ave. in Grover Beach.
 The event is for the whole family.
 Attendees are encouraged to bring already decorated or carved pumpkins to be entered for prizes.
 Children 6 and younger may only enter decorated pumpkins into the contest.
-The event will include carnival games, free hot dogs and more.
-The pumpkin contest ends at 6:15 p.m.
+The event will include carnival games, free hot dogs and more..

 Haunted Caves at Eberle Winery

 The cost is $5 per person donation.
 All money raised goes directly to CASA of San Luis Obispo County, an advocate for the best interests of abused and neglected children within the court system.

 Zombie Run for Autism